 A few rocks and minerals will glow with incredible colors under ultraviolet lights.

 How often do you clean aquarium gravel?

 For newly setup tanks, less than 3 months is advised for cleaning.
 For older ones, if the water is turning slightly cloudy, then cleaning is a must.

 Cleaning aquarium gravel is commonly done by thoroughly rinsing and wiping traces of molds and debris, vacuuming or swishing them with water.
 Alternatively, you may refer to the cleaning instructions for the gravel products you purchased.
 Some of them come with specific cleaning methods.

 Various types of tank gravel sometimes require different cleaning methods.
 Take note that scrubbing or brushing must be done gently.

 Where to buy?

-When you decide to set up an aquarium either as a plain hobby or something to devote your most precious time and energy with; the types of fish and plants to add in your aquarium are often the first decision for you to come up with.
+When you decide to set up an aquarium either as a plain hobby or something to devote your most precious time and energy with; the types of fish and plants to add to your aquarium are often the first decision for you to come up with.

-Essentially, the kind of gravel you pick could have a significant impact not merely on the aesthetic appeal of the aquarium but also in the wellness of the fish and live plants that you place in the tank.
+Essentially, the kind of gravel you pick could have a significant impact not merely on the aesthetic appeal of the aquarium but also on the wellness of the fish and live plants that you place in the tank.